HistoryThis section has been translated automatically.

 - Sydenham T (1676) Observationes medicae circa morborum acutorum historiam et curationem.
 Londini, G. Kettilby, p.
 387

-Incoming links (28)Aphthoid pospischill-feyrter; Azidocilline; Canker rash; Dermatitis-arthritis syndromes; Dick test; Enanthem; Eosinophilia skin changes; Erythema infectiosum; Erythema, nodular; Erythema scarlatiniforme desquamativum recidivans; ...
+Incoming links (28)Aphthoid pospischill-feyrter; Azidocilline; Canker rash; Dermatitis-arthritis syndromes; Dick test; Enanthem; Eosinophilia and skin; Erythema infectiosum; Erythema, nodular; Erythema scarlatiniforme desquamativum recidivans; ...
 Show all

 Outgoing links (28)Adverse drug reactions of the skin; Angina, streptococcal angina; Beau-reilsche cross furrows of the nails; Cefadroxil; Cefuroxime; Cephalosporins; Clindamycin; Dick test; Enanthem; Erythromycin; ...
 Show all